-Wishmaster 3: Beyond The Gates of Hell — known as Wishmaster 3: Devil Stone in the UK — is the second sequel to the film Wishmaster.
+Wishmaster 3: Beyond The Gates of Hell is the second sequel to the film Wishmaster.
+Also known as Wishmaster 3: Devil Stone in the UK.

 The 2001 American horror film stars Jason Connery, John Novak, A.J.
 Cook, Tobias Mehler, Louisette Geiss, Aaron Smolinski, Emmanuelle Vaugier, Sarah Carter, and Daniella Evangelista.
 Like Wishmaster 4, it was directed by Chris Angel.